NandanaC/developersdatabse/README.md

 - open this project inside the Spring Tool Suite
 - find the class Application in left side Package Explorer
 - right click on class Application > Run as .. > Spring Boot App
-- check the console on the bottom for something like "Started Application in 9.06 seconds"
-- go to browser and the application should be running under http://localhost:8080/developers
+- go to browser and the application should be running under http://localhost:8080/students

 That's all. :)